The Fan Theorem, its strong negation, and the determinacy of games: The formal system

 We also introduce the following notation: for each $n$, $n':= K(n)$ and $n'':= L(n)$, and, for all $m,n,$ $(m,n) := J(m,n)$.
 The last part of Axiom \ref{ax:const} now reads as follows: $\forall m\forall n[(m,n)'=m \;\wedge\; (m,n)''=n \;\wedge\; (n',n'')=n]$.

-The next axiom\footnote{A referee made us see that this Axiom 3, as formulated in \cite{veldman2011b}, is a little bit too weak.
-We hereby express our gratitude to this referee.} asks for the \textit{closure of the set $\mathcal{N}$ under composition, pairing, primitive recursion and unbounded search}. \begin{axiom} \end{axiom}
+The next axiom\footnote{A referee made us see that this Axiom 3, as formulated in \cite{veldman2011b}, is a little bit too weak.} asks for the \textit{closure of the set $\omega^\omega$ under composition, pairing, primitive recursion and unbounded search}. \begin{axiom} \end{axiom}